-The changes in operations and maintenance budgets as of 2020/21 are shown in Figure 9 and Figure 10.
+The changes in operations and maintenance budgets as of 2023/24 are shown in Figure 9.
 Note that all costs are shown in current dollar values (i.e. real values).
-Potential operating increases are;
+The SAMP includes an assessment of future Operational and Maintenance needs.
+Asset Managers and Maintenance managers reviewed Operational changes with respect to Infrastructure, and in most circumstances absorbed the current inflationary cost increases in the Operational Budgets.